-Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program
+Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program in the last three (3) years

 Has engaged in or threatened violent or abusive behavior toward GHURA personnel

 Abusive or violent behavior towards GHURA personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.